// the above is not my code

 Unfortunately, at times even the best constructed properties can experience moisture entering via the subfloor.
 This could be condensation or other types of damp affecting your living space.

-Some tell-tale signs that you have a moisture problem is a stale musty smell entering your home, condensation on windows, ceilings, and walls, mould growing on surfaces, and wallpaper peeling.
+Some tell-tale signs that you have a moisture problem is a stale musty smell entering your home.
+You may also see sign of damp in your home.
+These may include mould growing and peeling wallpaper at your wall to floor junction.

-If that’s an issue, it would be prudent to invest in subfloor ventilation to combat the impact of damp and safeguard the health of both the building and your family.
+If that’s an issue, it would be prudent to invest in subfloor ventilation.
+This will help combat the impact of damp and safeguard the health of both the building and your family.

 What is subfloor ventilation?